 If you can afford it, make a present purchase of long-term care insurance to pay for the costs of possible future nursing home or in-home care (not covered by federal Medicare) — and so minimize the estate shrinkage which may otherwise occur to your estate, should you be unable to pay for these costs.

 What can happen here is that you can be placed into a nursing home, or given home-care; if you are unable to pay such costs, MediCal will pay them, but it will place a lien against your home for the total of such costs; and after you die, or if you are married, after both of you die, the State will foreclose upon its lien to collect the debt owed it, unless the beneficiary(ies) who received your home on your death under your will, trust or other will-substitute, pay it first.
+However, if you transfer ownership of your home into a revocable living trust before you died, Medi-Cal can not place a lien on it or otherwise use your home to seek reimbursement of medical benefits paid on your behalf (“Estate Recovery”).

 Estate Planning Tip: Consider Purchasing an Umbrella Policy to Minimize Potential Liability Pay-out